INTP Relationships and Love

 intp in relationship

-INTPs live inside their minds.
-They have a sort of mind map chart connecting all the dots between their past experiences, present challenges, and future opportunities.
-Even when it comes to relationships, they are quick to do a mental cost/benefit analysis of the relationship.
-It has to be a satisfying and meaningful relationship, or they would rather stay single.
 INTPs are not known for casual relationships and hookups.
 INTPs enjoy independence and can happily stay single for long periods of time.
 Not needing someone to be around them all the time discourage them from complicating their lives with relationships.

-INTPs are very choosy and not likely to have a huge circle of friends or significant relationships in their lives.
-They are mostly concerned with what’s going on in their own little but rousing world instead of what might be taking place in reality.
-Since INTPs crave meaningful relationships, once they have committed themself to a relationship, they are very loyal, affectionate, and faithful.
-Their relationship style is straightforward and angelic.
+Since INTPs crave meaningful relationships, they are very loyal, affectionate, and faithful once they have committed themselves to a relationship.
+INTP relationship style is straightforward and angelic.
 However, if they are not respected within the relationship or if something happens that the INTP considers irreconcilable, they leave the relationship with pain in their heart and never look back.

 INTP Approach to Love & Dating

 To a stranger, INTP appears to be shy, uninterested, detached, and anti-social.
 Though they are flexible and relaxed, INTPs tend to be mysterious and difficult to get to know well.
 They don’t reveal their inner thoughts until the other person has gained their trust and proven themselves worthy of hearing the INTP’s thoughts.
-People with Intelligence, wits, and open-mindedness are most attractive to the INTP.
+People with Intelligence, wits, and open-mindedness are most attractive to INTP.

 INTPs have no interest or understanding of mind games or non-verbal clues with regard to relationships.
 It is best to be direct and to the point.
 If an INTP sees you as a romantic partner, they’ll say it.
-They think first and feel later, so while proposing or getting proposed, don’t expect any big romantic gestures.
-INTPs are quick to friend-zone people if their initial approach (often awkward) is not reciprocated.
-They don’t tend to keep people hanging in the lurch.
-INTP quickly decides the fate of the relationship once they have analyzed all the available information.
-Since they are thinking and intuitive, they know it when someone is compatible.

 Inside INTP’s mind, they have a specific checklist (e.g., intelligence, creativity, interest in personal growth, wit, loyalty, open-mindedness, and hobbies) that needs to be checked before dating someone.
 They prefer remaining single to settling for an incompatible partner.
-The peer or social pressure doesn’t work on an INTP.
-They think and make life decisions that feelings or societal norms cannot alter.
-Most likely, they will filter out the people who wish to have casual hook-ups and meaningless relationships.

 INTP chameleons – Do INTP have a different personality for every person they talk to?